-Customers who have purchased the products should stop using it and complete the refund form found at Aloharecall.com.
+Customers who have purchased the products should stop using them.
 Customers who still have leftover powder are asked not to discard it and return it in its original packaging to the company for further examination.

 Aloha will cover the cost of shipping and provide customers a refund and store credit.